austincd/push_swap/README.md

 "001011" + ["one", "two", "three", "four", "five", "six"] = ["three", "five", "six"];

+Selection Strings can be modified by being passed through ft_selstr functions, which currently support the following operations:

+ft_selstr_not()

+ft_selstr_not takes in a selection string and inverts it in-line, changing each '0' to '1' and vice versa.

+ft_selstr_and()

+ft_selstr_and takes in two selection strings and does the equivalent of a bitwise and('&') operation on the binary notation contained in the string, returning the result in a newly allocated string.

+ft_selstr_and("0100101010", "11100001111111111") returns the selstr "0100000010".

+Note that if the two selstrs are of differing length, no characters will be evaluated after reaching the end of the shorter one.

+ft_selstr_or()

+ft_selstr_or("0110", "11001110") returns the selstr "11101110".

+Note that here, with selstrs of differing sizes, the absence of a character in the shorter string is evaluated as '0';

+ft_selstr_xor()

+ft_selstr_xor("0110", "11001110") returns the selstr "10101110".

 #### How to Order a list of elements?

 Order a list of elements by making sublists that are ordered: